compose-spec/compose-spec/03-compose-file.md

 merged are hosted in other folders.
 As some Compose file elements can both be expressed as single strings or complex objects, merges apply to the expanded form.

-You can also use [`include`](14-include.md) in your Compose file if you want your Compose application to be dependent on another Compose application that is managed by a different team or shared with others.
+If you want to reuse other Compose files, or factor out parts of you application model into separate Compose files, you can also use [`include`](14-include.md).
+This is useful if your Compose application is dependent on another application which is managed by a different team, or needs to be shared with others.